-You can have additional partitions created as well to organize your data, which can also be encrypted by Bitlocker.
+You can have additional partitions created to organize your data, which Bitlocker can also encrypt.

-Since Bitlocker is a Full Volume Encryption mechanism, it requires to have a separate partition where the bootstrap codes (boot manager) are contained – EFI System Partition which is not encrypted.
+Since Bitlocker is a Full Volume Encryption mechanism, it requires a separate partition where the bootstrap codes (boot manager) are contained – EFI System Partition,, which is not encrypted.
 This allows the system to start the boot process.

 Bitlocker Drive Encryption only encrypts the OS volume by default.

-However, Bitlocker cannot encrypt a volume if it meets any of the conditions mentioned below
+However, Bitlocker cannot encrypt a volume if it meets any conditions mentioned below.